jithyan/learning/HtmlCss/Basics/Notes.md

 - `name` - Identify the input control.
 - `value` - the value of the control.
 By population this, you're setting a default.
 - `type` - these are very diverse.
 From range controls, to date and color pickers.

+## Advanced

+### divs

+- They allow you to divide and structure your content.
+- They're useless without CSS.